cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 **Caution:** Do not remove or replace any such lines in your code as they provide markers for Starport on where to add further code when instructed to do so.
 Do not rename or move any file that contains such a line for the same reason.

-Is this project already functional?
 Go to the `checkers` folder and run:

 ```sh
 $ cd checkers